-As musicians, we all have our strengths, yet go through personal struggles that create the stories of our musicianship, and my story was no different.
-In the beginning, I was not interested in the flute because I spent the first couple of months thinking it was the choice my 4th grade band teacher made for me, and the chore my mom wanted me to pursue since she tried the instrument as a kid.
-Holding the instrument was hard for me to maintain, my capabilities of producing a sound didn’t exist, and I was on the verge of quitting.
-It wasn’t until I was 9 when my flute teacher, Anna, quickly changed those struggles in fixing my hand positions and helping me create a sound, so I could play the instrument easily and love it at the same time.
-My early dislike for the flute gradually dissipated throughout the years, due to Anna's guidance with private lessons, and the opportunities I encountered at school by making music with others.
+As musicians, we go through personal struggles that create the stories of our musicianship, and my story was no different.
+Initially, I was not interested in the flute because I thought it was the choice my 4th-grade band teacher made for me and the chore my mom wanted me to pursue since she tried the instrument as a kid.
+Holding the instrument and producing consistent sound was challenging for me, and as I fell behind my peers who were excelling in band class, I leaned more towards quitting flute entirely.
+My flute teacher, Anna, quickly changed those struggles by fixing my hand positions and helping me create a sound to play the instrument easily and love it simultaneously.
+My love for flute grew throughout the years with Anna's guidance in private lessons and from the opportunities I had through school by making music with others.

-My knowledge and appreciation for the flute continued to grow throughout my childhood, and I was striven to improve my artistic skills and creativity through music by pursuing it as a career, not really knowing where my future would lead me.
-What originally was a goal of playing more music just for fun, turned into a whole new perspective of what I could personally achieve.
-My teacher during my first years in college, Christina encouraged my progress and showed me how I can bring forth my craft to others, whether it was through performing, teaching or other outlets that I was interested in.
-The flute wasn’t just the instrument I played, it was MY instrument that I felt more passionate about each day.
+My knowledge and appreciation for the flute continued to grow throughout my childhood, and I wanted to take my skills to the next level by pursuing it as a career, wondering where my future would lead me.
+What originally was a goal of playing more music just for fun turned into a whole new perspective of what I could personally achieve.
+During my early years in college, my teacher, Christina, encouraged my progress, showed me how to improve my craft in the practice room, and helped me become more confident performing onstage and teaching those skills in the classroom.

-After completing undergraduate studies in Georgia, I took a risk, packed my bags and moved half way across the U.S. to Denver, Colorado to pursue my graduate studies and music career.
-Even though I encountered new struggles with my playing as well as making a name for myself in a completely new town where I knew no one, I decided to not let those obstacles overcome my confidence and passion.
-I took in new experiences and opportunities by performing with community-based groups from orchestras to contemporary chamber ensembles, and connected with other Denver flutists by attending flute events and joining a flute choir.
-One of my dreams came to reality, when I was invited to join in the Colorado Symphony’s performance with the funk band Lettuce because not only did I receive an opportunity to play in a professional symphony, but I was able to perform right next to my graduate teacher, Julie!
+After completing undergraduate studies in Georgia, I took a risk, packed my bags, and moved halfway across the U.S. to Denver, Colorado, to pursue my graduate studies and music career.
+Even though I encountered new struggles with playing and making a name for myself in a new town where I knew no one, I decided not to let those obstacles overcome my confidence and passion.
+I took in new experiences and opportunities by performing with community-based groups, from orchestras to contemporary chamber ensembles.
+I also connected with other Denver flutists by attending flute events and joining a flute choir.
+One of my dreams came to reality when I subbed in for a Colorado Symphony performance because not only did I receive an opportunity to play in a professional symphony, but I could perform right next to my graduate teacher, Julie!

-As I have accomplished many challenges, met great musicians, performed in various venues across the globe and executed my unique voice in this musical journey, I always strive for progress as a flutist.
-My goal is to share my musical knowledge to other flutists who are either struggling with finding their musical path or are inspired to improve their different skills.
-I want all my students to know that we can turn our struggles into strengths and make great music out of it in our own unique voice!
-If you would like to know more about me or try out a lesson, fill out the contact form below, and I will make sure to respond to you as soon as possible!
-I am so excited to meet you!
+I have accomplished many challenges as a young flutist, met great musicians, performed in various venues across the globe, and taken many risks to get to where I am today.
+I aim to share my knowledge with other musicians struggling to find their musical path or be inspired to improve their skills.
+We can turn our struggles into strengths and successes within our unique voice!
+If you want to know more about me, try out a flute lesson, or wish to collaborate, fill out the contact form below, and I will respond to you as soon as possible!